 iPaaS platforms like Workato, MuleSoft, or n8n are ideal when you need to connect multiple SaaS applications with standard data flows, lack dedicated integration engineering capacity, or want rapid deployment for common patterns.
 Custom integration makes sense when you need high-throughput, low-latency data processing, complex multi-step transaction logic, or integration with proprietary systems that lack standard connectors.
 Many enterprises use a hybrid approach: iPaaS for standard SaaS-to-SaaS connections and custom integration for performance-critical or architecturally complex requirements.

 Making disparate systems talk to each other sounds straightforward until you encounter legacy schemas, inconsistent APIs, and error-handling edge cases that multiply with every connection. opengate has built integration layers for enterprises where data reliability is non-negotiable — and where getting the architecture right the first time saves years of maintenance.
-If API integration is on your roadmap, we can help you map your system landscape and define an integration architecture that scales without becoming a maintenance burden.
+If API integration is on your roadmap, talk to us and we can help you map your system landscape and define an integration architecture that scales without becoming a maintenance burden.